Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Domain Generalization Theory-Based Analysis

+which is the closest convex combination of sources to the target.
+With the above definitions, we next present the generalization upper bound for the risk on an unseen target domain.

-\begin{theorem}[Generalization Bound on Unseen Domain Risk] Under the above setting, let \( S \) be the set of source domains, and assume the label space is \( Y = [0,1] \).
-For an unseen target domain distribution \( D_U \), the risk of a hypothesis \( h \in \mathcal{H} \) on \( D_U \), denoted as \( R_U[h] \), is upper bounded as follows \cite{albuquerque2019generalizing, zhao2019learning, ben2010theory}:
+\begin{theorem}[Generalization Bound on Unseen Domain Risk] Under the above setting, let $S$ be the set of source domains.
+For an unseen target domain distribution $\mathcal{D}_U$, the risk of a hypothesis $h \in \mathcal{H}$ on $\mathcal{D}_U$, denoted as $R_U[h]$, is upper bounded as follows \cite{albuquerque2019generalizing, zhao2019learning, ben2010theory}: